learn-co-curriculum/node-modules-patterns/README.md

 }
 ```

-So what's happening with `exports =...`?
+So what's happening with just `exports =...`?
 It won't work as expected, because we cannot assign exports to something.
 We lose the reference.

 We need to use `module.exports =...` if we want to assign the entire module, i.e., if we want to have the logic as the result of `require()` and not as the result of `require().NAME`.

 When to use `module.exports = ...` vs. `exports.name = ...` or `module.exports.name = ...`?
 In other words, when do you want to use `var name = require('name')` and when `var nameB = require('nameA').nameB`?

-Node developers tend to use the former when they have a large class which take the whole file.
+Node developers tend to use the former when they have a large class which takes the whole file.
 They use the latter when they have a set of individual methods or objects.
 A good example will be an Express.js library which uses the former style and a collection of some utilities which are categorically the same but have distinct functionalities.

 An example of the latter is `chai` which has `except` property: `var expect = require('chai').expect`.